itzgee.com

 website analytics

-Umami — a self-hosted, open-source analytics tool — runs on our own UK hardware, not a third party's.
+Umami — a self-hosted, open-source analytics tool — runs on our UK servers, not a third party's.
 It is cookieless by design and counts page views anonymously: page URL, referrer, approximate country, browser and device type, and nothing that identifies you.
 Nothing is sent to Google, Meta or any advertising network.
 Your IP is used for a moment to derive country and a daily-rotating hash that de-duplicates a visit, then discarded — never stored.
-We publish no visitor figures; the point is that the data barely exists, not that it's on display.

 account data

-If you hold a plan, we process only what's needed to run it: your email, username, chosen tier, authentication handled by our own Authentik SSO, and the storage figures required to enforce your quota.
+If you hold a plan, we process only what's needed to run it: your email, username, chosen tier, authentication handled by our own Pocket ID SSO, and the storage figures required to enforce your quota.

 what we never collect